tresabhi/tresabhi.github.io/src/content/how-to-talk-to-aliens.md

 ## Environmental Cues

-Suppose you have encountered a species on a planet that is not Earth, for example, on <colored blue>Mars (1)</colored>, as illustrated by **Figure 1.3A**.
+Suppose you have encountered a species on a planet that is not Earth, for example, on Mars (1), as illustrated by **Figure 1.3A**.
 In that case, you are most likely an astronaut sponsored by a governmental or private space agency.
 In this case, disregard this guide and follow through with the instructions provided by your mission control.

 ![**Figure 1.3A**: A Martian alien is out of the scope of this guide.](https://i.imgur.com/xIjk4B3.png)